-Here you'll find useful links, documents, and information about the variety of benefits and opportunities which Society membership gives you.
+Here you'll find useful links, documents, and information about the variety of benefits and opportunities which membership gives you.

-Or perhaps you're interested in finding out more about the variety of Publications which are available to you as a BPS member?
+For example, perhaps you're interested in finding out more about the variety of Publications which are available to you as a BPS member?

 All our members, plus our Affiliate Subscribers, are able to make use of the myCPD online planning system to keep track of their ongoing professional development.